-`It's about war and peace': Merkel urges restraint in Middle East
+'It's about war and peace': Merkel urges restraint in Middle East

 The Trump administration portrayed its rejection of that agreement as a response, in part, to Tehran’s interventions in the Middle East, underpinning Israeli Prime Minister Benjamin Netanyahu’s tough line toward Iran.

+Merkel called for talks to be held in a broader format on Iran’s ballistic missile program and its regional activities - including in Syria and Yemen, her office said in a statement.

+She condemned overnight attacks by Iranian forces on Israeli military positions in the Golan Heights, and called on Iran to contribute to de-escalation in the region.

-In her speech, Merkel urged the European Union to improve its foreign and defense policy.
+In her speech, Merkel urged the European Union to improve its foreign and defense policy, arguing that Europe could no longer fully rely on the United States to protect it.

 “Let’s face it, Europe is still in its infancy with regard to the common foreign policy,” she said.
-The EU needed to adapt because the nature of international conflicts had changed since the Cold War, she said.
+“And it will be existentially necessary to make progress here because the nature of the conflicts has completely changed since the end of the Cold War.”

+Pointing to the civil war in Syria, Merkel said that many of the global conflicts today were flaring on the doorstep of Europe.

 Macron echoed the call to flesh out Europe’s common foreign and defense policy.
 “We made the choice to build peace in the Middle East.
 Other powers ... haven’t kept their word,” Macron said, without naming a country directly.